| |

 • Stimulates, opens and clears blockages from the kidney meridian channels (vitality, reproductive system).

-• Stimulates, opens and clears blockages from the ren and du meridian channels (the two main meridians of the body, also used in the microcosmic orbit meditation).
+• Stimulates, opens and clears blockages from the ren and du meridian channels.

 • Opens the ming-men acupuncture point (opposite navel).